Burnout vs Boredom at Work - What's Really Draining You?

 Quick take

 Burnout and boredom both reduce engagement, but the root causes are different.
 Burnout is a physiological and cognitive overload-your system is on fire.
 Boredom is an under-stimulation problem-your system is idling.
 Treating one as the other wastes months.
-The sections below give you a simple, evidence-based method used by mid-career professionals to decide quickly and act safely.
+The sections below give you a simple, evidence-based method for mid-career professionals to decide quickly and act safely.

 How to diagnose it in 15 minutes